-35. Over the last decade a number of important United Nations conferences have contributed to greater awareness on cross-cutting challenges such as environment and development, social development, gender, human rights, habitat, and population and development.
+34. Over the last decade a number of important United Nations conferences have contributed to greater awareness on cross-cutting challenges such as environment and development, social development, gender, human rights, habitat, and population and development.
 Comprehensive plans of action and specific collective commitments on the part of the international community have been adopted.
 Many of these commitments have not yet been fully implemented.

-C. Measures and initiatives to be taken by the international community to ensure successful integration of developing countries into the world economy

-36. An important challenge for the international community is to secure the integration of developing countries, including the structurally weak, vulnerable and small economies and countries in transition, into the globalizing world economy and to reduce the risk of marginalization.
-The coherence and consistency of macroeconomic policies must be enhanced at the national, regional and international levels.
-The lack of territorial access to the sea, aggravated by remoteness and isolation from world markets, imposes serious constraints on the overall socioeconomic development efforts of the land-locked developing countries.
+C. Measures and initiatives to be taken by the international community to ensure successful integration of developing countries into the world economy at the national, regional and international levels.
+The lack of territorial access to the sea, aggravated by remoteness and isolation from world markets, imposes serious constraints on the overall socio-economic development efforts of the land-locked developing countries.
 Likewise, island developing countries, particularly the small and remote ones among them, also face constraints.